QMSTR/web/content/blog/qmstr-newsletter-2.md

 under analysis may be compiled  during a single build run.
 This happens for example when starting a make run after a previous build was complete and only a single file was changed.
-The Quartermaster prototype will expect that a fulll build is performed for the reports to be complete.
+The Quartermaster prototype will expect that a full build is performed for the reports to be complete.
 We may later define rules for the lifetime of the master process so that incremental builds are supported.